Wafer-scale integration: Lowering cost

-The significant fraction of the cost of fabrication (typically 30%-50%) is related to testing and packaging the individual chips.
+A significant fraction of the cost of fabrication (typically 30–50%) is related to testing and packaging the individual chips.
 Further cost is associated with connecting the chips into an integrated system (usually via a printed circuit board).
 Wafer-scale integration seeks to reduce this cost, as well as improve performance, by building larger chips in a single package - in principle, chips as large as a full wafer.

-Of course this is not easy, since given the flaws on the wafers a single large design printed onto a wafer would almost always not work.
+This is not easy, since given the flaws on the wafers a single large design printed onto a wafer would almost always not work.
 It has been an ongoing goal to develop methods to handle faulty areas of the wafers through logic, as opposed to sawing them out of the wafer.
 Generally, this approach uses a grid pattern of sub-circuits and "rewires" around the damaged areas using appropriate logic.
 If the resulting wafer has enough working sub-circuits, it can be used despite faults.

 Challenges

 Most yield loss in chipmaking comes from defects in the transistor layers or in the high-density lower metal layers.
 Another approach – silicon-interconnect fabric (Si-IF) – has neither on the wafer.
-Si-IF puts only relatively low-density metal layers on the wafer, roughly the same density as the upper layers of a system on a chip, using the wafer only for interconnects between tightly-packed small bare chiplets.
+Si-IF puts only relatively low-density metal layers on the wafer, roughly the same density as the upper layers of a system on a chip, using the wafer only for interconnects between tightly-packed, small, bare chiplets.
 Si-IF-based processors and network switches have been studied.